PSModule/Build-PSModule/README.md

 ```

-## How the definition file is used:
+## How the definition file is used

 - The module manifest is regenerated every time the module is built.
 The generation is based on information from the a powershell data file (with the same properties as the menifest file), and the source files.
 - To test the module manifest, Test-ModuleManifest